Real Cider and Perry

 Ashton Arms, Oldham Usually one real cider on sale on handpump, often Duddas Tun or Biddendens.
 The ciders on sale from the fridge, from Lilleys, are not considered by CAMRA to be real ciders due to the use of concentrated or chaptilised apple or fruit juices.

-Fox & Pine, Oldham Usually five or six real ciders, often a perry, served on gravity, from the cool room behind the bar area.
+Fox & Pine, Oldham Usually five or six real ciders, often a perry, served on gravity, from bag in boxes in the cool room behind the bar area.

 Casked, Ramsbottom Two changing real ciders served on gravity.